uptechteam/ios-cookbook/4-1-redux.md

 ## Props

 Props are described in [the Architecture chapter](4-architecture.md#props).
-They are just bags of data, that are passed to the View to render current State.
+They are just bags of data, that are passed to the View to render the current State.
-To map state into props we use free pure function `makeProps(from state: State) -> Props`.
-Function is pure to make sure props (visual representation) depends only on current state.
+To map state into props we use a free pure function `makeProps(from state: State) -> Props`.
+A function is pure to make sure props (visual representation) depends only on the current state.

 ```swift
 extension TeamChat {